Former Fox political editor says he will testify at January 6 committee hearing - KTVZ

 “I have been called to testify before this committee and will do so on Monday,” he said during an appearance on NewsNation, where he is employed as political editor.

-Fox News fired Stirewalt in January 2021 after the right-wing backlash to the network — correctly — calling Arizona for now-President Joe Biden during the 2020 presidential election.
-Stirewalt wrote in a Los Angeles Times piece after his firing that the refusal to believe the election results among many Trump supporters was a “tragic consequence of the informational malnourishment so badly afflicting the nation.”
+Fox fired Stirewalt in January 2021 after the right-wing backlash to the network — correctly — calling Arizona for now-President Joe Biden during the 2020 presidential election.
+Stirewalt wrote in a Los Angeles Times piece after his firing that the refusal to believe the election results among many of former President Donald Trump’s supporters was a “tragic consequence of the informational malnourishment so badly afflicting the nation.”

 During the NewsNation interview, Stirewalt said, “I am not in a position now to tell you what my testimony will be about.”